-And it was a truly romantic story.
-You will remember as well as I those first secret meetings, stolen weekends in secluded places where no one might find us, romantic candlelit dinners in small restaurants in the old part of town – I particularly remember an Indian one near the one of the entrances to St. George’s castle and climbing up the hill to get there, hugging each other because of the cold and laughing like mad, because we were, madly happy – in brief, the excitement of all new relationships.
+And ours was a truly romantic story.
+You will remember as well as I those first secret meetings, stolen weekends in secluded places where no one might find us, romantic candlelit dinners in small restaurants in the old part of town – I particularly remember an Indian one near the entrance to St. George’s castle and climbing up the hill to get there, hugging each other because of the cold and laughing like mad, because we were, madly happy – in brief, the excitement of all new relationships.

 With my independent spirit, I felt you took care of me; you actually cared for me.
 I felt loved, cherished, alive.
 I felt our love would last for the rest of our lives.

 But I should have known better, for fairy tales are liars and rarely are there happy endings for love stories, much less loves that last forever.
-I should have known already, but again I deluded myself.
+I should have known already, but once more I deluded myself.

 After a few years things began to change.
 I say you have changed completely; you will say the same about me, perhaps.
 Slowly, we grew apart, we began having different interests to a point where we rarely spent time together.
 We became a farce – but still I hoped, I persisted in the idea that maybe one day things might go back to what they were.
 After all, you are still the same person, outwardly – but you have become another, completely different being, inside.

 The dreaded time has come.
 Once, when our relationship was young and our love was strong, they used to play a ballad on the radio by James Blunt, called “Goodbye my lover”.
 It is a beautiful but very sad song of goodbye.
 You refused to listen to it; you found it too sad, even if you wouldn’t even consider it might happen to us, and I agreed, as I felt our love would always be there.
-But, my dear, we should know better – “forever” should be a forbidden word in the realm of love, for it rarely applies to it, thus contributing for great disappointments.
+But, my dear, we should have known better – “forever” should be a forbidden word in the realm of love, for it rarely applies to it, thus contributing to great pain and heartbreak.

 The song by James Blunt has finally caught up with us, and there’s no escaping it.
-In the end, it is also a love story, but a real one, without the illusion of the fairy tales.
+In the end, it is also a love story, only without the illusion of fairy tales.
 It’s a real-life love story, and ours, like that one, is over.
 Even if it means another disappointment, the time has come for us to say goodbye.